ADVERTISING

-No second test phase - city furniture disappears from the city center
+No second test phase – street furniture disappears from the cityscape

-Transform-R, originally planned for two test phases, for redesigning public space in the city center of Groß-Gerau.
-As the magistrate decided on June 26, 2025, the project ends with the first test phase, which ran from March 4 to June 23.
+The Transform-R to redesign public space in downtown Groß-Gerau, will not be continued.
+As decided by the city council at its meeting on June 26, 2025, the project will end with the first test phase, which ran from March 4 to June 23.

-The aim of Transform-R was to increase the quality of stay in urban space with new city furniture, to redesign traffic areas and to enable more balanced use by various road users.
-However, the city furniture - including seating islands and plant modules - were discussed controversially.
-While some found them as an enrichment, others criticized the space distribution and interventions in the flow of traffic.
+The goal of Transform-R was to improve the quality of public spaces with new street furniture, redesign traffic areas, and enable a more balanced use by different road users.
+However, the street furniture – including seating islands and planting modules – was the subject of controversial discussion.
+While some saw it as an enrichment, others criticized the allocation of space and the impact on traffic flow.

-"I had hoped for more openness for necessary changes," explains Mayor Jörg Rüddenklau.
-The name "Transform-R" was also too abstract to many.
-In the future, one wants to communicate complex content more understandable.
+“I had hoped for more openness to necessary changes,” explains Mayor Jörg Rüddenklau.
+The name “Transform-R” was also too abstract for many.
+In the future, they want to communicate complex information more clearly.

 Project costs and evaluation

-The city furniture did not cause the city of their own costs because they were available as a loan from the State of Hesse.
-Even if the second test phase is eliminated, the first phase is evaluated by the Goethe University in Frankfurt and the planning office PlannerCietät.
-Both traffic measurement data and anonymized sales information from traders and numerous feedback from the participation formats are taken into account.
+The street furniture incurred no costs for the city, as it was provided on loan by the state of Hesse.
+Although the second test phase has been cancelled, the first phase will be evaluated by Goethe University Frankfurt and the planning office Planersocietät.
+This evaluation will take into account traffic measurement data, anonymized sales figures from businesses, and numerous feedback submissions from public participation processes.

-"Over 1,000 analog feedback on the Info-Stele am Sandböhl, plus online surveys, a citizens' workshop, discussions with traders and comments on social media-the participation was diverse," emphasizes Michael Kirschling from the Office for Urban Planning and Building Administration.
-The evaluation is to be made publicly accessible and the political committees are presented with.
+“Over 1,000 responses were received at the information kiosk at Sandböhl alone, in addition to online surveys, a citizens' workshop, discussions with business owners, and comments on social media – participation was diverse,” emphasizes Michael Kirschning from the Office for Urban Planning and Construction.
+The evaluation will be made publicly available and presented to the political bodies for their information.

 Mobility concept in preparation

-Despite the project demolition, the city remains on the subject: The findings from Transform-R should flow into the future mobility concept for Groß-Gerau.
-Again, a broad citizen participation is planned.
+Despite the project's cancellation, the city remains committed to the topic: The findings from Transform-R are to be incorporated into the future mobility concept for Groß-Gerau.
+Broad public participation is also planned for this process.

-"The challenges in the areas of mobility and urban design are not smaller," said Rüddenklau.
-"Change is necessary - and how it can succeed, we have to shape that together.
-We would like to thank you for every little conversation in the neighborhood, on the market or in the city center."
+“The challenges in the areas of mobility and urban planning are not diminishing,” said Rüddenklau.
+“Change is necessary – and we must shape how it can succeed together.
+We are already grateful for every conversation, no matter how small, in the neighborhood, at the market, or in the city center.”

 (Gross-Gerau-Red/PSGG)